astronomer/astro-docs/cloud/stable/01_get-started/02_cloud-faq.md

 ### What authentication methods does Astronomer Cloud support?

-We offer authentication via Google, Github, and Local Username/Password.
-Once you've created a Workspace on Astronomer, you'll use that same method to authenticate to the Astronomer CLI.
+We offer authentication via Google, Github, and local username/password.
+Once you've created a Workspace on Astronomer with a given authentication method, you'll use that same method to authenticate to the Astronomer CLI.

 ### Where do I log in?